 Sprout is a tall, thin font.
 With a handcrafted look, Sprout can be used for things like invitations, book covers, posters, and more.
 Although only uppercase letters are shown in the preview, lowercase letters are provided as well.

-Glaukon is a modern sans serif that comes in regular and italic variations.
+Glaukon is a modern font that comes in regular and italic variations.
 Uppercase and lowercase letters are included, so it can be used for many purposes, including body copy.
 A web font is also included.